beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Median Salaries Insights

-- Data job roles in Canada tend to pay within or slightly less than in the US and Non-US countries, excluding cloud engineering roles.
+- Data job roles in Canada tend to pay within or slightly less than in the US and Non-US regions, excluding cloud engineering roles.
-- Non-US countries have a significantly lower median salaries in cloud, software and machine learning engineering roles than Canada and the US.
+- Non-US countries have significantly lower median salaries in cloud, software and machine learning engineering roles than Canada and the US.
-- Job roles in data engineering and data science command higher median salaries globally, with Machine Learning and Cloud Engineering being among the top paying job roles in the US and Canada.
+- Job roles in data engineering and data science command higher median salaries globally, with machine Learning and cloud Engineering being among the top paying job roles in the US and Canada.

 #### Median Salaries Conclusion